pierre-rouleau/pel/README.rst

     commands that normally do not have them.
   - Supports Emacs in graphical mode with some extensions specific to macOS and Linux.
-  - Attempts to provide globally unified keyboard experience for a large set of commands across multiple major modes.
+  - Attempts to provide a globally unified keyboard experience for a large set of commands across multiple major modes.

 - **Useful Hydras** enhance keyboard navigation and editing efficiency